 In pursuit of this mission NAS has produced scholarship directly relevant to the argument of petitioner Students for Fair Admissions ("SFFA") that the Court should overrule the holding in Grutter v.
 Bollinger, 539 U.S. 306 (2003), that student diversity is a compelling interest justifying the use of race as a factor in admissions.
-As set forth in the Argument below, NAS has found that the emphasis on diversity first touted by respondent Harvard in its amicus brief in Regents of the Univ. of Cal. v.
+NAS has found that the emphasis on diversity first touted by Harvard University, respondent in the companion case of Students for Fair Admissions, Inc. v.
+President and Fellows of Harvard College, No. 20-1199 ("Harvard case"), in its amicus brief in Regents of the Univ. of Cal. v.
 Bakke, 438 U.S. 265 (1978), and adopted in the lead opinion of Justice Powell there and then by the Court in Grutter, has not led to the ideal of cross-cultural stimulation contemplated by the Court.
 Rather, it has paradoxically contributed to just the reverse: a world of "neosegregation" on campus featuring separate graduations, separate dorms and even separate classes.

-&lt;sup>1 Pursuant to Rule 37.6, amicus curiae affirms that no counsel for a party authored this brief in whole or in part, and no person other than amicus curiae, its members, and its counsel has made a monetary contribution to the preparation or submission of the brief.
+1 Pursuant to Rule 37.6, amicus curiae affirms that no counsel for a party authored this brief in whole or in part, and no person other than amicus curiae, its members, and its counsel has made a monetary contribution to the preparation or submission of the brief.